docs

 "content": [{ "type": "text", "text": "Job result has expired and is no longer available" }]

 }The job record stays in the system (for your usage history), but the actual content is gone.
-If you need the result again, re-submit the file.
+If you need the result again, re-submit the file or prompt.

 We don't store your files or results longer than necessary.
 That's the point.